-The meeting was followed by a detailed tour of the facility which took approximately 1.5 hours.
+The meeting was followed by a detailed tour of the facility which took approximately two hours.
 The tour included all areas where residents are permitted and the secure control booth to observe video surveillance monitoring and access control.
-The tour also included school classrooms, multi-purpose rooms, medical unit, each of three (3) housing units, and outdoor recreational areas.
+The tour also included the two (2) dormitories (A-Dorm and B-Dorm), school classrooms, counseling center, multi-purpose rooms, medical unit, food service and outdoor recreational areas.
 This auditor noticed numerous PREA audit notices, internal and external cameras, and a wide variety of PREA posters throughout the facility, including the housing units, programming areas and classrooms.
 Posters were printed in both English and Spanish and contained toll-free telephone numbers and addresses.